-Reading Intervention Programs are offered to students in grades 1-6 who are struggling to meet grade level standards in Reading.
-In the primary grades the program is offered during the regular school day, four days per week.
-Small groups of students meet with trained instructional assistants to work on decoding, fluency, and comprehension skills.
-In grades 4-6 the program is offered after the school day, three days per week for one hour.
-Students are assigned to groups based on academic needs in the areas of reading fluency, comprehension, and language skills.
-Additionally, during the winter trimester, an Extra Math Support class is offered after school twice a week for students in grades 3-6 who are struggling in math.
+Reading Intervention Programs are offered to students in grades K-6 who are struggling to meet grade level standards in Reading.
+In the primary grades small groups of students meet with trained staff to work on decoding, fluency, and comprehension skills.
+In grades 4-6 students are assigned to groups based on academic needs in the areas of reading fluency, comprehension, and language skills.
 Certificated teachers also work beyond the school day, before and after school, to provide additional academic intervention services to students in math and reading.